-In other words, symptoms like fever and inflammation are defensive strategies triggered by the immune system to up-regulate the body’s defenses.
+In other words, symptoms like fever and inflammation are defensive strategies triggered by the immune system to up-regulate your body’s defenses.

 Although it’s comforting to know that the painful and sometimes debilitating symptoms of infection are the battle cry of our immune system, most of us would rather get it over with like a silent assassin, killing all invaders quickly, quietly and discreetly.

-While the occasional illness or infection is often inevitable in our modern society, there is a lot we can do to ensure the frequency, duration, intensity and overall disruption to our lives is minimized.
+While the occasional illness or infection is often inevitable in our modern society, there is a lot you can do to ensure the frequency, duration, intensity, and overall disruption to your life is minimized.

 Natural Ways to Strengthen Your Immune System

-In a nutshell, to strengthen the immune system, focus on incorporating lifestyle practices and essential nutrients that improve the function and formation of immune cells.
+In a nutshell, to strengthen your immune system, focus on incorporating lifestyle practices and essential nutrients that improve the function and formation of immune cells.